kwaldenphd/python-structured-data/README.md

 ### Application

-Q7: Create a small list data structure and write it to a CSV file.
-Include code + comments.
+Q2A: Create a small list data structure and write it to a CSV file.
+Answer to this question includes program + comments that document process and explain your code.

-Q8: Create a small dictionary and write it to a CSV file.
-Include code + comments.
+Q2B: Create a small dictionary and write it to a CSV file.
+Answer to this question includes program + comments that document process and explain your code.

-QXA: Navigate to an open data portal and download a `.csv` file.
+Q3A: Navigate to an open data portal and download a `.csv` file.

 A few places to start:
 - [Data.gov](https://www.data.gov/)